Chattering teeth

 Chattering teeth is a bodily function in animals that occurs primarily in response to cold; the jaw muscles begin to shiver leading teeth to crash together.
 It may also occur as a result of bruxism where emotional stress causes the jaw movements.
-Certain medications can lead to teeth chattering as a side effect, especially antipsychotics and SSRIs.
+Certain medications can lead to teeth chattering as a side effect, especially antipsychotics and selective serotonin reuptake inhibitors.